 It looks like it’s going to crumble but it doesn’t because it’s so moist.
 It’s intensely chocolatey with beautiful almond undertones, and the surface has a fine crackly layer – like brownies.

 It’s really, really good.
 I’ve made it multiple times since I created it and have no intentions of ever reverting back to the “normal” way of making flourless chocolate cakes i.e. beating egg whites.
 It’s not just easier.
 I truly think this is better.

 And…you know…..NO CRATER SURFACE!!!! 😉 – Nagi xx

-PS Remind me to share my Flourless Orange Cake one of these days!
+PS.
+I’ve also finally shared my Whole Orange Cake, which is also flourless and child’s play to make!
 It’s the cake I made at a wedding I’ve spoken about previously which was held on a remote river.
 I made a tiered wedding cake from scratch without an oven.
 Curious…???